yogiraaz/nightwolf-cotribution/jenkins.md

-# Top Jenkins Interview Questions & answers for Experianced DevOps Engineer - Solved
+# Top Jenkins Interview Questions & answers for Experienced DevOps Engineer - Solved

  We have consolidated Jenkins frequently asked interview  questions in DevOps interviews.
 You will find these questions very helpful in your interviews for DevOps roles.
 Prepare well and All the very best.
 <br>